Q: What are the Sustainable Development Goals (SDGs)?

 However, guidelines for their use apply.
 Please read the guidelines.
 The guidelines are also accessible from the link provided above.

-For these materials in many other local languages, please click here.
+For these materials in more languages, click here.